-204. Waste and Recycling National waste planning policies are set out in the National Planning Policy for Waste (NPPW) 2014, which should be read in conjunction with the NPPF.
+- 204. Waste and Recycling National waste planning policies are set out in the National Planning Policy for Waste (NPPW) 201456 which should be read in conjunction with the NPPF.
 All Local Planning Authorities should refer to the NPPW when discharging their responsibilities in relation to waste management.
 It is crucial to understand that waste management policies are based on a proportionate evidence base, to ensure that there is sufficient waste management capacity for development that is proposed over the plan period.
-This is particularly pertinent when considering the very small scale of the islands, the level of anticipated development, and options for routes to disposal.
-Whilst there is a reliance on mainland contractors for onward movement of the islands' waste, it is challenging to work collaboratively with other planning authorities to combine waste collection and management practices.
+This is particularly pertinent when considering the very small scale of the islands, the level of anticipated development, and options for routes to disposal. - 205.
+Responsibility for planning the islands' waste management rests with the Council of the Isles of Scilly.
+Domestic and commercial waste and recycling collections on St Mary's are undertaken by the Council, whereas the off-island arrangements are secured through private contractors on behalf of the Council.
+Most domestic and commercial waste and recycling, including that from the off-islands, is taken to the Waste and Recycling Centre on St Mary's.
+This site has sufficient capacity for the level of development anticipated over the plan period, as a result of the redevelopment of the waste site at Porthmellon.
+This redevelopment has transformed the site by removing legacy landfill and an aging incinerator to a modern household waste and recycling centre.
+This redevelopment has enabled extensive recycling rates increasing from 0% in 2014, to just over 27% in 2018.
+Figures published in Spring 2019 show the islands recycling rates are now over 30%, hitting 30% for the first time in September 2018 and up to 34.8% in January and February 2019.

-CE41 National Planning Policy for Waste
+56 CE42 National Planning Policy for Waste